icchalmers/FabAcademy_PSoC4_Breakout/README.md

 A small breakout board for the PSoC 4 CY8CKIT-049 42xx prototyping kit.
 It includes WS2812b LEDs, a TMP275 temperature sensor, CapSense buttons and a header to attach an ESP-01 module.
 It was made as part [Fab Academy 2015](http://www.fabacademy.org/) at [Fab Lab Strathclyde](http://www.strath.ac.uk/fablab/).
 You can follow the process on [my class website](http://fabacademy.org/archives/2015/eu/students/chalmers.iain/index.html).
 The content is also mirrored to [my GitHub Pages site](http://icchalmers.github.io/).

-Note that there us one jumper wire needed if making this as a single sided board.
+Note that there is one jumper wire needed if making this as a single sided board.

 # WARNING!